 The Last Supper

-As a kid, I shared my family’s support of Nixon and capital punishment.
-Now I don’t.
-Education, cooking, gardening, service, and handwork were, and are, a part of each day.
-I admired family quilts and ukiyo-e prints in our Iowa home, and the neighbor’s yard with larger-than-life historical figures and a 20’ American flag made with ears of colored corn.
-Appreciation for homemade and handmade led me to paint blue food.
+Growing up in Iowa, I admired family quilts and ukiyo-e prints at home and the neighbor’s yard with larger-than-life historical figures and 20’ American flag made with ears of colored corn.
+An appreciation for the homemade and handmade led me to paint blue food.

 Oklahoma has higher per capita executions than Texas.
 I taught there, and that is how I came to read final meal requests in the morning paper.
-When you think of capital punishment in the U.S., you think of Texas.
-It has the largest number of executions, and for years, highly publicized final meals.
+When we think of capital punishment in the U.S., we think of Texas with the largest number of executions, and for years, highly publicized final meals.
 Texas, home to those cattle ranches, didn’t allow steak.
 If you ordered steak, you got ground beef.
 In 2011, after one large meal was not consumed, Texas stopped the practice and became the only death penalty state that simply serves the standard prison meal.
 No alcohol, anywhere.
 Cigarettes are banned, but sometimes allowed.
 In states with options, most selections are modest.
 This is not surprising, as many are limited to what is in the prison kitchen.
 Others provide meals from local venues.
 California allows restaurant take-out, up to fifty-dollars.
-Pizza Hut, Wendy’s, and Long John Silver’s are frequently selected in Oklahoma, where their fifteen-dollar allowance is down from twenty in the late 1990’s.
+Pizza Hut, Wendy’s, and Long John Silver’s are frequently selected in Oklahoma, where the fifteen-dollar allowance is down from twenty in the late 1990’s.

 Why do we have this tradition of final meals, I wondered, after seeing a request for six tacos, six glazed donuts, and a cherry Coke.
-Twenty years later, I still wonder.
+Twenty-one years later, I still wonder.

+In 1998, there were 295 death sentences imposed; in 2020, there were 18.
 Although the United States is considered a death penalty country, executions are rare or non-existent in much of the nation.
-Roughly half of the 53 jurisdictions in the U.S. (50 states, the District of Columbia, the Federal Government, and the Military) either do not have the death penalty or have not carried out an execution in at least 10 years.
+Twenty-five of 53 jurisdictions in the U.S. (50 states, the District of Columbia, the Federal Government, and the Military) either do not have the death penalty or have not carried out an execution in at least 10 years.
+Since 1973, 174 people have been released from death row with evidence of their innocence.

 113 Virginia